Saturday, 28 September 2024

 We noted several other common bird species such as Plumbeous and Hutton's Vireo, Bewick's Wren, Spotted Towhee and Bridled Titmouse, while some crashing in the undergrowth alerted us to the activities of a pair of Collared Peccaries.

-The Hutton's Vireo looks remarkably similar to a Ruby-crowned Vireo, though it moves slower and has a heavier bill and blue legs.
+The Hutton's Vireo looks remarkably similar to a Ruby-crowned Kinglet, though it moves slower and has a heavier bill and blue legs.
 If a Ruby-crowned Kinglet wanted to dress up as a vireo for Halloween, this would be the result.

 Hutton's Vireo - Hunter Canyon, Cochise County, Arizona